Introductory Lectures on Quantum Field Theory: Introduction

 These notes have been written following closely the original presentation, with numerous clarifications.
 Sometimes the treatment given to some subjects has been extended, in particular the discussion of the Casimir effect and particle creation by classical backgrounds.
 Since no group theory was assumed, we have included an Appendix with a review of the basics concepts.

 By lack of space and purpose, few proofs have been included.
 Instead, very often we illustrate a concept or property by describing a physical situation where it arises.
-Full details and proofs can be found in the many textbooks in the subject, and in particular in the ones provided in the bibliography \cite{bjorken,itzykson,ramond,peskin,weinberg, deligne,zee,dewitt,nair,banks}.
+A very much expanded version of these lectures, following the same philosophy but including many other topics, has appeared in book form in \cite{ours}.
+For full details and proofs we refer the reader to the many textbooks in the subject, and in particular in the ones provided in the bibliography \cite{bjorken,itzykson,ramond,peskin,weinberg, deligne,zee,dewitt,nair,banks}.
 Specially modern presentations, very much in the spirit of these lectures, can be found in references \cite{peskin,weinberg,nair,banks}.
 We should nevertheless warn the reader that we have been a bit cavalier about references.
 Our aim has been to provide mostly a (not exhaustive) list of reference for further reading.
 We apologize to those authors who feel misrepresented.

-{\bf Acknowlegments.} It is a great pleasure to thank the organizers of the CERN-CLAF 2005 and 2009 Schools, and in particular Teresa Dova, Marta Losada and Enrico Nardi, for the opportunity to present this material, and for the wonderful atmosphere they created during the schools.
-The work of M.A.V.-M. has been partially supported by Spanish Science Ministry Grants FPA2002-02037, FPA2005-04823 and BFM2003-02121.
+{\bf Acknowlegments.} L.A.-G would like to thank the organizers of the 2012 Asia-Europe-Pacific School of High Energy Physics for their kindness and hospitality, and in particular Nick Ellis, Hellen Haller, Masami Yokoyama, Lydia Roos and Francesco Riva for plenty of interesting discussion.
+The work of M.A.V.-M. has been partially supported by Spanish Science Ministry Grants FPA2009-10612, FPA2012-34456, and FIS2012-30926, Basque Government Grant IT-357-07, and Spanish Consolider-Ingenio 2010 Programme CPAN (CSD2007-00042).